 Because there are so many possible causes behind the voice and swallowing problems listed above, it is important to visit Jersey Shore ENT Specialists for a proper diagnosis.
 While self-care can be helpful, just treating to alleviate the symptoms temporarily will not be able to resolve the underlying problem if there is a chronic or serious illness underway.

-Generally speaking, if your symptoms of hoarseness, a lump in the throat, voice weakness, difficulty swallowing and a sore throat do not resolve within a week, call and schedule an appointment.
+Generally speaking, if your symptoms of hoarseness, a lump in the throat, voice weakness, difficulty swallowing and a sore throat do not resolve within a week, call or text us and schedule an appointment.
 We can diagnose and treat the underlying cause so you can sing, talk and eat happily again.